Lucia at home, Alcatraz Avenue, Oakland July 1989 (Copyright © 2009 by Alastair M. Johnston)

 Safe and Sound ended up being 100 pages long (and there are 33 lines to a page), so she became quite adept on the machine.
 But then one July day there was a grinding crunk and the machine stopped mid-cycle.
 I rushed over from the proof-press where I was making up the pages.
 A line of matrices dangled in the air.
 She had left an oil rag on the edge of the pot and it had become entangled in the gears and slowly wound itself into the mechanism, freezing the machine.
 It was a hot day and the two of us were wedged into the corner behind the machine trying to get at the rag with scissors, screwdriver and tweezers but it wasn't going anywhere.
 We could set fire to it, said Lucia.
 Are you kidding?
 I asked, this thing is covered in oil, the whole place would go up.
 Eventually I decided there was nothing for it but to call Al Schifano.

-Al is a retired machinist who saved me many times.
+Al was a retired machinist who saved me many times.
 He enjoyed coming out and working on the machine though he had cataracts on his eyes and was reluctant to drive up from Fremont.
 I didn't like to take advantage of his kindness but occasionally I would call him and he would tell me, over the phone, what to do.
 It was like landing a jet after the pilot has collapsed, and I imagine just as complex.
 Okay, make sure the clutch is in, he would begin.
 Right, round the back of the second elevator there's a dog-leg sticking out.
 Is it loose?
+I'd check and come back.
 No, I'd say.
 Right you need to back off the third cam, he'd say, and I'd put the phone down and try to figure out which one was the third cam.
 This time his advice was succinct.
 My apprentice has dropped a rag into the gears and it's stuck, I said.
 Well, said Al, there's nothing for it but a controlled burn.

 We soaked the rag in kerosene, and I stood by with the fire extinguisher while Lucia set fire to it.
 The smell abated and the machine returned to normal operation.

 I learned a lot about writing from Lucia.
 How she would start with something as simple as the line of a jaw or a yellow mimosa, which spurred "Andado" and was her Madeleine cookie entree to that novella.
 Her writing was cathartic but instead of building to an epiphany she would evoke the climax more circumspectly, let the reader sense it.
 As Gloria Frym said in the American Book Review, she would "underplay it, surround it and let the moment reveal itself."
-I thought Andado was a beautiful erotic story.
+I thought "Andado" was a beautiful erotic story.
 No, it was much more brutal than that, it was more like rape, she said.
 She had turned it into a telenovela to exorcise some demons of her past.

 There was another story called "Itinerary" that I admired.
 I love that description of your aunt at the airport, I said, how you sank into her great body like a chaise.
 The truth is, she admitted, no one met me.
 I thought of that image the other day and as I was writing that story just worked it in.